jhgarner/Xest-Window-Manager/xest-site/home.md

 Is it easier just to close everything related to one project while you work on the other?

-The solution to this problem is nested workspaces.
+A solution to this problem is nested workspaces.
 At the top level, you have two workspaces open: one for the research paper and one for programming.
 Inside of those, you have workspaces for each project.
 You can now pretend like only one of the projects exists at a time making it easier to work without